Orthopaedic Health and Your Desk Job

 • Ergonomic evaluation: Local assessment by a Certified Consultant.

-• Education sessions: Discussion on posture, safe lifting, and screen time.
+• Education sessions: Posture, safe lifting, and screen time awareness.

-• Wellness programs: Whether through subsidized gym memberships, yoga classes or in-office physiotherapy.
+• Wellness programs: Gym memberships, yoga classes, physiotherapy.

 When to Contact a Professional?

-• Chronic pain for more than 2 weeks, despite reconfiguration of the workstation
+• Chronic pain for more than 2 weeks despite workstation correction

 • Hands or legs feel numb, tingly, or weak

-• Numbness and tingling (nerve compression), on/off, in the limbs.
+• Numbness and tingling (nerve compression) in limbs

-Early detection can stop the accumulation process and reduce recovery time, thereby reducing the long-term damage from desk–job–related injuries.
+Early detection can reduce long-term damage from desk–job–related injuries.

 How to balance work and orthopaedic health?

-It’s not simple.
 Balancing orthopaedic health and your desk job is necessary.
-When you optimize your workstation and add micro-movements to your day and listen to your body’s warning bells, you turn a potentially harmful ritual into a sustainable and body-promoting workflow.
-After all, small changes today yield longevity, productivity, and general health dividends.
+Optimizing your workstation, adding micro-movements, and listening to your body’s warning signs can turn a harmful routine into a sustainable workflow.

 FAQ’s